aweis89/ai-terminals.nvim/README.md

 * **🔌 Configurable Terminal Integration:** Define and manage terminals for various AI CLI tools (e.g., Claude, Goose, Aider, custom scripts) through a simple configuration table.
 Uses `Snacks` for terminal window management.
-* **🔄 Diff View:** Compare the changes made by the AI agent since the last sync with the current state of your project files.
+* **🔄 Diff View:** Compare the changes made by the AI agent in the last terminal session
+* (resets when re-entering the terminal after closing).
 A performant backup directory is created (using `rsync` for efficient and reliable synchronization) when you first open an AI terminal in a session.
 This backup persists even after closing Neovim.
 The *next* time you open an AI terminal (e.g., using